+In the EU, trademarks can be registered at the national, regional or EU level.
 In order to obtain trademark protection in Greece interested parties may register their trademarks in two ways.
 The first option is to request registration of the trademark in the European Union.
 The European Union treaty includes trademark protection in 28 countries of Europe.
 The second option is to register their trademark directly in Greece.
 In the latter case, interested parties must follow the steps through a local agent in Greece and/or trademark attorney who will file and process their trademark application before the Greek Trademark Office.
 The responsible authority for patent and trademark registration in Greece is the General Secretariat of Commerce operating under the Greek Ministry of Economy, Development, and Tourism.
 It is highly recommended that U.S. exporters to Greece pursue trademark registration.